apedrodev1/JavaScript-Learning-HUB/Fast Prompt Registration/README.md

-# 🚀 **QuickPrompt SignUp
+# 🚀 QuickPrompt SignUp

 </br>

 ## 📝 Description

 This project provides a quick and easy prompt-based user registration system, designed primarily for prize draws and giveaways.
 It can also be adapted for newsletters and discount coupons.
-Built with JavaScript, HTML, and CSS, it follows modern ES6+ standards, uses Object-Oriented Programming (OOP), and applies modular code practices to keep the registration process short, straightforward, and efficient.
+Built with JavaScript, HTML, and CSS, it follows modern ES6+ standards, uses Object-Oriented Programming (OOP), and applies modular code practices to keep the registration process short, straightforward, and Sefficient.

 ---